 Tiger Aloe has the same requirements as Aloes.
 The plant is suited for warmer zones and may be taken outside in summer in cooler areas.
 Don't forget to bring it in when cold temperatures are approaching, as the plant is only hardy in USDA hardiness zone 9 to 11.
 The majority of gardeners will find it easier to grow the plant inside alone in a container or as part of a succulent display.

 Water deeply but rarely and let the soil dry out between watering.
-The plant grows slowly but should be repotted every 3 years in a cactus and succulent soil mix.
+The plant grows slowly but should be repotted every three years in a cactus and succulent soil mix.
 The biggest problem that occurs with Tiger Aloe is overwatering, which can cause the plant to rot.

 A fun thing about these plants is their ability to produce fully vegetative babies or offsets for propagation.
 Divide these away from the parent plant and place them in a container.
 They will root quickly and provide you with more of these amazing plants to populate your landscape.

 - Back to genus Gonialoe